Portfolio

 • Amorim can calculate the required cork diameter by studying the internal profile of the bottleneck, the characteristics of the wine and the corking conditions.

-• Order your cork stoppers for immediate use.
-These cork stoppers should be used within six months of the date of manufacture if the storage conditions are respected.
+• Order your cork stoppers for immediate or short-term use.
+Ideally, these cork stoppers should be used within four months of the date of manufacture if the storage conditions are respected.

-• Store the cork stoppers in their original packages, in a well-ventilated room with controlled temperature between 15oC and 25oC and 50% to 70% humidity.
+• Store the cork stoppers in their original packages, in a well-ventilated room with controlled temperature between 15°C and 25°C and 50% to 70% humidity.

 • Do not leave boxes and/or bags open with surplus cork stoppers.